 Christmas Market Tips: Bringing Kids

-Christmas markets start around 10 am in Europe, which is the perfect time to take your kids.
+Christmas markets start around 10 or 11 am in Europe, which is the perfect time to take your kids.
 It’s not busy yet, lines for rides are non-existent, and everyone can still have fun!

 If you have little kids, consider wearing them in a baby carrier or bringing a stroller.
 But also take your market location into consideration.